isc-projects/stork/doc/install.rst

    >>>> Port number that Stork Agent will use to listen on [8080]:

-specify the port number for the gRPC connections, or hit Enter if the default port 8080 matches your settings.
+specify the port number for the gRPC connections, or hit Enter if the default port 8080 matches the local settings.

-You should expect the following log messages when the agent successfully sends the registration request to the server:
+The following log messages should be returned when the agent successfully sends the registration request to the server:

 .. code-block:: text